hazardous-sun/usb-adapter-reset-linux/README.md

 ### Configuration

-This is not a smart script, it does not check what is the port that is holding the adapter, it just checks if there is a Wi-Fi connection established and if there is not, restarts a hard-coded USB port (it works).
+The bash script checks for a specified USB device name that can be edited in the variable CURRENT_USB_BUS and CURRENT_USB_PORT inside [wifi_check.sh](wifi_check.sh).

-You can add it to the list of processes that boot with the computer using the following steps:
+You can add the script to the list of processes that boot with the computer using the following steps:

 Insert the following code inside `/etc/systemd/system/wifi_reset.service`: